Raspberry Pi 5 (4GB)

 Computer vs Microcontroller

 The Raspberry Pi 5 is fundamentally different from every ESP32 and Arduino in this comparison.
 It runs a full Linux operating system with a desktop environment, web browser, terminal, and package manager.
-You install software with apt, write code in any language, and run multiple programs simultaneously.
+You install software with apt, write code in any language (Python, Node.js, Go, Rust, C++), and run multiple programs simultaneously.
+Docker containers, databases, web servers, and GUI applications all run natively.

 Microcontrollers like the ESP32 run a single firmware image directly on the hardware with no OS overhead.
 They boot in milliseconds, draw microamps in sleep, and respond to interrupts in microseconds.
-The Pi 5 boots in 20-30 seconds, draws watts continuously, and has OS-level latency.
+The Pi 5 boots in 20-30 seconds, draws 3-12W continuously, and has OS-level latency measured in milliseconds.
 Choose based on whether your project needs an OS or a dedicated controller.
+If you are reading a temperature sensor and sending it over WiFi, an ESP32-C3 at $7 and 5uA deep sleep is the right tool.
+If you are running Home Assistant with 50 integrations, serving a Nextcloud instance, or training a machine learning model, the Pi 5 is what you need.

 The Pi 5 is the first Raspberry Pi with PCIe, exposed via an FPC connector on the board.
 The official M.2 HAT adapter connects an NVMe SSD, delivering sequential read speeds of 800+ MB/s compared to the SD card's 90 MB/s.
-This transforms the Pi from a toy-feeling device into a responsive computer.
+Random 4K read/write performance improves even more dramatically — from roughly 3,000 IOPS on SD to 50,000+ IOPS on NVMe.
+This transforms the Pi from a sluggish device that pauses during apt upgrades into a responsive computer that launches applications instantly.

 For Home Assistant, Pi-hole, Nextcloud, or any application that does frequent disk I/O, NVMe storage eliminates the SD card reliability problems that have plagued Pi deployments for years.
-SD cards wear out under constant writes; NVMe SSDs are rated for hundreds of terabytes of writes.
+SD cards wear out under constant writes — Home Assistant's database writes, Docker container logging, and system journal entries can kill an SD card in 6-12 months of continuous operation.
+NVMe SSDs are rated for hundreds of terabytes of writes, effectively lasting the lifetime of the Pi itself.
+A 256GB NVMe SSD costs roughly $25 and provides more storage, more speed, and dramatically better reliability than a $15 SD card.

 Full Specifications